 The Good points in A Girl and Three Sweethearts

-It took me a while ( 3-4 video clips, thank you Asian Crush!) before I was convinced to watch this J- Drama.
+It took me 3 to 4 video clips, thank you Asian Crush! before I was convinced to watch this J- Drama.
 If the title is not interesting enough, the plot and characters were intriguing—not to mention—that straight away I am charmed by Mirei Kiritani’s and Kento Yamazaki’s good acting skills.

 But here the strong points why this series is good:

-I also like to commend the writer(s) because all the characters, especially the four in the title roles, are well- established.
+I also commend the writer(s) because all the characters, especially the four in the title roles, are well- established.
 I can’t remember a single moment that I was disoriented or lost in the track of their journey.
 For example, the older brother Chiaki (Shohei Miura) is clearly a genuine kind-hearted and charming.
-Even if he’s confusingly like Kaede Takasuki ( Nanao) and didn’t notice Misaki’s admiration, you’ll understand that it’s part of his personality.
-Same with Toma (Shuhei Nomura).
+Even if he’s confusingly like Kaede Takasuki (Nanao) and didn’t notice Misaki’s admiration, you’ll understand that it’s part of his personality.
+It is the same with Toma (Shuhei Nomura).
 It didn’t need that he has to have long exposure to establish that he’s envious and trapped with his imaginary competition with Kanata (Yamazaki Kento).
 I didn’t hate him for that and in fact, understand that sibling rivalry is possible knowing his brother's talent.

-I checked some of his photos and videos online, I think his looks in this Dorama was intentionally street-like islander when he’s off duty Sea Sons Restaurant chef.
-His appearance added flavors in Kanata, but of course, Kanata is interesting and lovable because of his portrayal.
+I checked some of his photos and videos online, I think his looks in this Dorama was intentionally street-like islander when he’s off duty as a Sea Sons Restaurant chef.
+Kento's appearance also added flavors in Kanata's character, but of course, Kanata is interesting and lovable because of his portrayal.
 I like his cold-hearted expressions whether those have meaning or not and whether those were about Misaki or his cooking.
 If I were Misaki, I am clueless also if he’s in love with me.
-And I am also would fall in love even if his monotonous because at least he's honest in his feelings.
+And I would also fall in love even if his stoic.
+Because at least, he's honest in his feelings.
 Kanata is not your typical prince charming, but a man worthy to love.
 Ganern!
-And Kento in his Kanata ( with matching cute sungking ngipin smile) is handsome.
+And Kento in his Kanata (with matching cute sungking ngipin smile) is handsome.

 The rest of the cast members also delivered good acting, but I have a few additional comments: